YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 Samples from posterior predictive of an ConvCNP for CelebA $32\times32$, MNIST, ZSMM.
 ```

-As discussed in  {ref}`the "CNPG" issue section <issues-cnpfs>`, members of the CNPF could not be used to generate coherent samples, nor model non-Gaussian posterior predictive distributions.
+As discussed in  {ref}`the 'Issues with the CNPF' section <issues-cnpfs>`, members of the CNPF could not be used to generate coherent samples, nor model non-Gaussian posterior predictive distributions.
-{numref}`ConvLNP_marginal_text` (right) demonstrates that, as expected, ConvLNP is able to produce non-Gaussian predictives for pixels, with interesting bi-modal and heavy-tailed behaviours.
+In contrast, {numref}`ConvLNP_marginal_text` (right) demonstrates that, as expected, ConvLNP is able to produce non-Gaussian predictives for pixels, with interesting bi-modal and heavy-tailed behaviours.

 ```{figure} ../images/ConvLNP_marginal.png
 ---